Morlit55/DRML/Entries/SmartE/SmartE.md

 ## Compatibility:

 Some more overzelous Anti-Virus programs might take issues with the Protection Stub.
-But beyond general incompability all SmartE games should work on modern Windows.
+But beyond general incompability all SmartE games should work on modern Windows.[^Testing]

+[^Testing]: Determined through testing on native Windows 11.

 ***